lnbits/lnbits/lnbits/extensions/sendmail/README.md

 <h1>Sendmail Extension</h1>

-This extenion allows you to setup a smtp, to offer sending emails with it for a small fee.
+This extension allows you to setup a smtp, to offer sending emails with it for a small fee.

 ## Requirements